MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 - Mapping:
     IProperty using a dictionary to map user input to instrument understandable values.
-This is most useful when an instrument use interger values to specify a mode as the user don't need to know the meaning of the integer values and can simply work with the name of the mode.
+This is most useful when an instrument use integer values to specify a mode as the user don't need to know the meaning of the integer values and can simply work with the name of the mode.